Apollo 1: Flammable materials in the cabin

 The review board cited "many types and classes of combustible material" close to ignition sources.
 The NASA crew systems department had installed 34 sqft of Velcro throughout the spacecraft, almost like carpeting.
 This Velcro was found to be flammable in a high-pressure 100% oxygen environment.
-Astronaut Buzz Aldrin states in his book Men From Earth that the flammable material had been removed per the crew's August 19 complaints and Joseph Shea's order, but was replaced before the August 26 delivery to Cape Kennedy.
+Astronaut Buzz Aldrin states in his 1989 book Men From Earth that the flammable material had been removed per the crew's August 19 complaints and Joseph Shea's order, but was replaced before the August 26 delivery to Cape Kennedy.

 Hatch design

 The Block I hatch, as used on Apollo 1, consisted of two pieces, and required pressure inside the cabin to be no greater than atmospheric in order to open.
 A third outer layer, the boost protective hatch cover, is not shown.

 The inner hatch cover used a plug door design, sealed by higher pressure inside the cabin than outside.
 The normal pressure level used for launch (2 psi above ambient) created sufficient force to prevent removing the cover until the excess pressure was vented.
 Emergency procedure called for Grissom to open the cabin vent valve first, allowing White to remove the cover, but Grissom was prevented from doing this because the valve was located to the left, behind the initial wall of flames.
 Also, while the system could easily vent the normal pressure, its flow capacity was utterly incapable of handling the rapid increase to 29 psi caused by the intense heat of the fire.

 North American had originally suggested the hatch open outward and use explosive bolts to blow the hatch in case of emergency, as had been done in Project Mercury.
 NASA did not agree, arguing the hatch could accidentally open, as it had on Grissom's Liberty Bell 7 flight, so the Manned Spacecraft Center designers rejected the explosive design in favor of a mechanically operated one for the Gemini and Apollo programs.
 Before the fire, the Apollo astronauts had recommended changing the design to an outward-opening hatch, and this was already slated for inclusion in the Block II command module design.
-According to Donald K. Slayton's testimony before the House investigation of the accident, this was based on ease of exit for spacewalks and at the end of flight, rather than for emergency exit.
+According to Slayton's testimony before the House investigation of the accident, this was based on ease of exit for spacewalks and at the end of flight, rather than for emergency exit.